openintegrationhub/Data-and-Domain-Models/CONTRIBUTING.md

  - By helping to triage the issue: This can be done either by providing supporting details (a test case that demonstrates a bug), or providing suggestions on how to address the issue.
  - By helping to resolve the issue: Typically this is done either in the form of demonstrating that the issue reported is not a problem after all, or more often, by opening a Pull Request that changes some bit of something in Open Integration Hub in a concrete and reviewable manner.

+## Definition of Done
+An issue is marked as done, if all of the following criteria are fulfilled:

+- All acceptance criteria have been fulfilled
+- All Workgroup committer approved the content
+- Content is Open Source under https://www.github.com/openintegrationhub/data-and-domain-models

 # Contributing a new data model